google/tsunami-security-scanner-plugins/community/detectors/minio_cve_2023_28432/README.md

 Docker compose files for each case can be found [here](https://github.com/h0ng10/CVE-2023-28432_docker).

 For authentication, this plugin uses code from the [MinIO Java SDK](https://github.com/minio/minio-java), which is licensed under Apache 2.0 license.
-The code has been minimized and adjusted to work with Tsunamies own httpclient instead of okhttp.
+The code has been minimized and adjusted to work with Tsunamis own httpclient instead of okhttp.

 ## Build jar file for this plugin